Hazeltine National Golf Club: History

 Hazeltine also hosted the 1999 NCAA Division I Men's Championship.
 The Georgia Bulldogs won the team tournament with a twenty-seven-over-par score of 1179.
 Northwestern Wildcats golfer Luke Donald won the individual championship with a four-under-par score of 284.
 The course played to 7,196 yd.

 Rees Jones lengthened tees and added several new bunkers in preparation for the 84th PGA Championship in 2002.
 The course played at 7,360 yd as a par 72.
 Rich Beem was the winner of the championship, with a score of ten-under-par 278, holding off a surging Tiger Woods, who birdied the last four holes.
 The course's competitive course record was set in the 2002 PGA Championship as Beem, Robert Allenby, and Justin Leonard all shot 66 (six-under-par) during the second round.

 In 2006 the course hosted the U.S. Amateur, which was won by Richie Ramsay of Scotland by defeating John Kelly of USA with a score of 4 & 2.

 Hazeltine again played host to the PGA Championship in 2009.
 The tournament was won by Y.E.
 Yang of South Korea.
 Yang prevailed by three strokes over Tiger Woods, who had led by two going into Sunday.
 Yang's victory was significant, as it was the first men's major won by a golfer born in Asia.
-It also marked the first time that Woods had lost a major after holding at least a share of first after 54 holes.
+It also marked the first (and only) time that Woods had lost a major after holding at least a share of first after 54 holes.

 The 2016 Ryder Cup was awarded to Hazeltine in 2002 and was scheduled for September 27 – October 2.
 On February 24, 2015, Davis Love III was named captain for Team USA with Northern Ireland's Darren Clarke captaining Team Europe.
 The United States' 17–11 victory was their first victory in the event since 2008 at Valhalla and tied the record for the biggest American margin of victory on home soil set in 1979 at The Greenbrier, which was the first year that Great Britain and Ireland included continental Europe to create the current European team.

-On March 26, 2018, Hazeltine National was announced as the host of the 2028 Ryder Cup.
+On March 26, 2018, Hazeltine National was announced as the host of the 2029 Ryder Cup.
 It will be the first American venue to host a second Ryder Cup.

-2019 KPMG Women's PGA Championship

 In late June 2019, the club hosted, for the first time, the KPMG Women's PGA Championship.
 This event, established in the mid-1950s, is the second-oldest of the LPGA Tour's five major championships, and is conducted by the PGA of America.

+On October 10, 2023, Hazeltine National was announced as the host of the 2026 KPMG Women's PGA Championship.